I Think About You (song)

-"I Think About You" is a song written by Don Schlitz and Steve Seskin, and recorded by American country music singer Collin Raye.
+"I Think About You" is a song written by Steve Seskin and Don Schlitz, and recorded by American country music singer Collin Raye.
 It was released in February 1996 as the third single and title track from his album of the same name.
 It peaked at number 3 in the United States and number 2 in Canada.

 Content

-The song is an uptempo, with an underlying message about a man who is reminded of his little girl in the image of every woman he sees.
+The song is an uptempo, with an underlying message about a man who is reminded of his daughter in the image of every woman he sees.

 Music video

 The music video for the song consisted of Raye portraying a police officer in a reenactment of the TV series Cops.
 Raye's daughter Brittany, then 13 years old, appears in the video.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that with Raye's "great voice and honest, heartfeld delivery" the song is a winner.

 Chart positions

 "I Think About You" debuted at number 67 on the U.S. Billboard Hot Country Singles & Tracks for the week of March 9, 1996.